nathanbish/CUSG-Law/Statutes/Title I: Governance & Institutional Structure/Chapter 4: Judiciary & Legal Affairs/README.md

-# Judiciary & Legal Affairs
+# Chapter 4: Judiciary & Legal Affairs

 ## §1.4.1 – Precedence of Governing Documents in Impeachment